Ryusei-oss/free-market/README.md

 ### Association
 - belongs_to: user
 - belongs_to: purchases
-- has_many: comments
+- has_many: comments, dependent: :destroy
-- has_many: images
+- has_many: images, dependent: :destroy
 - has_many: likes
 - belongs_to: brand
 - has_many :categories, through: :products_categories